mhemeryck/mhemeryck.github.io/_posts/2021-07-20-home_automation_hardware.md

 Another issue I have faced is with the **removable flash drives** as these tend to go _corrupt after many read / write cycles_.
 Again, this is more of an issue of the raspberry pi and flash drives in general, but it could still pose an issue for the reliability of the overall system.
-After changing the flash drives to a more durable pSLC SD card, I can confirm that I haven't faces any issues with corrupt flash drives lately (fingers crossed!)
+After changing the flash drives to a more durable pSLC SD card, I can confirm that I haven't faced any issues with corrupt flash drives lately (fingers crossed!)
 Check the [unipi SD card reference] for more details.

+Overall, I have been very happy with the unipi hardware platform though!

 For more commercial details check the [unipi] main website.
 On the technical side, checkout the [unipi kb].

 [^1]: the HDMI interface isn't readily exposed
+[^2]: for highly inductive loads, like motors, it is recommended to switch the loads not directly, but instead via an intermediary set of relays

 [home automation overview post]: {% post_url 2021-06-15-home_automation_why %}
 [unipi neuron series]: https://www.unipi.technology/products/unipi-neuron-3?categoryId=2&categorySlug=unipi-neuron